About Society for Promoting Christian Knowledge (SPCK)

 Elected 2015

-Eric has had a diverse and lengthy career in finance with Barclays Bank, culminating in his appointment as operations director of the Business Assignment Management Team until his departure in 2004.
-Since then he has been the director of the Deo Gloria Trust and company secretary of Outreach Properties and Pauline Ltd. He is an active member of his church, St John the Baptist Southbourne.
-Eric’s finance and HR background brings valuable insight into his role as member of the Audit Committee and trustee with oversight for staff and HR.
-A 'cellist in his spare time both at church and with The Chichester Symphony Orchestra, Eric and his wife Tina have two children and five grandchildren.
+Eric has had a diverse and lengthy career in finance with Barclays Bank, culminating in his appointment as Operations Director of the Business Assignment Management Team until his departure in 2004.
+Since then, he has been Director of the Deo Gloria Trust and Company Secretary of Outreach Properties and Pauline Ltd. He is an active member of his church, St John the Baptist Southbourne.
+With his finance and HR background, Eric brings valuable insight into his role as member of the Audit Committee and trustee with oversight for staff and HR.
+He is a cellist in his spare time, both at church and with the Chichester Symphony Orchestra, and he and his wife Tina have two children and five grandchildren.

 |